-Mingo Creek County Park
+The Guide To Mingo Creek County Park

-Mingo Creek County Park has seven trails for walking, running, a nature hike or bike riding.
-The trails at Mingo Creek overlap.
+Mingo Creek County Park has trails for walking, running, nature hikes, mountain biking and horseback riding.
 They all pass through wooded areas or have a good view of the woods.
-The elevation on some trails is enough to provide a good workout.
+Wildlife can be seen, keeping the walk interesting.
+The trails provide moderate activity, although the elevation on some is enough to provide a good workout.

 The trails are blazed; just pay attention and check your location every so often.